Home » Visit » Travel Ideas » 10 Fortified Churches from Transylvania You Should See

 Location: Valea Viilor, Sibiu County

-The last UNESCO Heritage Site from our top fortified churches from Transylvania, Valea Viilor is one of the best examples of this original architectural style.
+The last UNESCO Site of our fortified churches from Transylvania list, Valea Viilor is one of the best examples of this unique architectural style.
 Dating from the 15th century, the church dominates the village with its imposing dimensions and two strong towers that rise above the fortification walls.
+Besides the Western tower, both the choir and the nave have loopholes and interior corridors that connect the wall walk from the towers.
+Not surprisingly, its defensive system was one of the most advanced in medieval Transylvania.

 Location: Alma Vii, Sibiu County

 Recently restored through the care of the Foundation Mihai Eminescu Trust, the church is one of the many attractions of the village.
-Its local traditions, green surroundings, and typical architecture make it a great weekend destination if you’re looking to try a more slow-paced life even if only for a few days.
+Its local traditions, green surroundings, and typical architecture make it a great weekend destination if you’re looking for a more slow-paced trip.
+Not to mention that around the village, you can spot around 100 species of birds and 70 species of butterflies.

 Many more fortified churches from Transylvania are worth visiting.
-These original historical monuments best represent the legacy of the German colonists who came to Transylvania hundreds of years ago, protecting the borders in exchange for land and freedom.
-Dominating the landscape of their villages, these fortified churches are amazing works of art, combining the spiritual, cultural, and defensive roles to save their communities for centuries.
+These original historical sites best represent the legacy of the German colonists who came to Transylvania hundreds of years ago, protecting the borders in exchange for land and freedom.

 Most of these monuments are included in our tours in Transylvania.
-More tours on www.uncover-romania-tours.com